-Advances in Technology is Advancing the Real Estate Construction Industry!
+Advances in Technology Are Advancing the Real Estate Construction Industry

 Progress in both regular and digital technology has come in leaps and bounds over the past few years, and shows no signs of stopping.
 Such technology, especially in the digital vertical, has helped to improve numerous industries, including the real estate construction industry.
 And this, of course, includes project and construction management throughout the real estate industry.

-With the advance of more sophisticated computers, Smart phones, mobile apps.
-GPS systems and even 3D printers, the construction industry is just one sector in our country and the world where people’s lives have been made better from technological progress.
+With the advance of more sophisticated computers, Smartphones, mobile apps.
+GPS systems and even 3D printers, the construction industry, is just one sector in our country and the world where people’s lives have been improved from technological progress.
 The rollout of new inventions to assist project managers and construction management seems almost endless.
 The new technological gizmos themselves are also being constantly improved and becoming more multi-functional.
 And while some worry such innovations will replace people and jobs, the fact is such advances are creating new professions and more jobs.
 Just like the automobile did for the horse and buggy business.

 So, what we need to do is take a keen look at a few of these new, innovative gizmos, apps and gadgets, and embrace a greater understanding and appreciation as to how they are improving the construction landscape presently and for the future.

 Six Technologies Rocking the Real Estate Construction Industry

 Aluminum wall form work, also known as MIVAN technology, has really taken off in countries like India, in the Gulf and Asia.
 And it’s only a matter of time before MIVAN becomes a mainstay in real estate construction here in North America.
 It is an excellent replacement for conventional construction technology and materials.
 Usually designed as load-bearing slabs, ceilings and walls and smaller slabs, aluminum wall form work offers a very distinctive advantage in providing superior structural stability, in terms of seismic and wind forces as well as on lateral movements of structures, especially high rise buildings.